 - 1. Programs are required to report on progress toward specific project goals and provide statistical information on a quarterly basis. - 2.
-Specific program and statistical reporting requirements, including training and guidance on reporting in the AmpliFund system will be provided to grantees during the first quarter of the new fiscal year.
+Specific program and statistical reporting requirements, including training and guidance on reporting procedures will be provided to grantees during the first quarter of the new fiscal year.